DUNE-DAQ/fdreadoutlibs/apps/README.md

 ## Emulator

-`wibeth_tpg_algorithms_emulator` is a emulator for validating different TPG algorithms, either in a naive or in AVX implementation.
-The application allows to emulate the workload when running a TPG algorithm and therefore monitor performance metrics.
-It requires an input binary frame file (check assets-list for valid input files) and it will execute the desired TPG algorithm for a configurable duration (default value is 120 seconds).
-The application is single threaded, pinned to core 0.
+`wibeth_tpg_algorithms_emulator` is an emulator application for TPG algorithms.
+It takes as input a Trigger Record file (`*.hdf5` file) and it will execute the selected TPG algorithm on the Trigger Record data.

 To use the tool use the following:
 ```sh